AndreaDiotallevi/CV/README.md

 #### Sustained focus and precision in reviewing technical information

 I am able to stay focused for long hours and have the necessary patience to review technical information.
-At my previous job, I checked sub-contractors drawings and specifications of a multi-residential project at construction stage and my overall accuracy assisted the contractor to minimize potential problems on site.
+At my previous job, I checked sub-contractors drawings and specifications of a multi-residential project at construction stage, and my overall accuracy assisted the contractor with the delivery of a quality product.

-#### Indipendent learning mentality and initiative to practice new technologies
+#### Indipendent learning and interdisciplinary approach

-I consider myself a dynamic person, always eager to learning new skills.
+I consider myself a dynamic person, always eager to learn new skills and develop my personal knowledge.
+Over the last two years, I have picked up several programming languages for different purposes, like python to automate boring stuff at my previous job and javascript to create interactive generative artworks in the browser.

-#### This Skill

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education